brandur/sorg/content/drafts/redis-cell.md

 ```

 The new conditional branch doesn't free the string before leaving the function,
-and so the program now has a memory leak.
-This is a very easy mistake to make
+so the program now has a memory leak.
+This is a very easy mistake to make in C.
-in C.

 With Rust, we can do things a little differently.
 By implementing the
 language's built-in `Drop` trait (think of a trait like an interface in most